How much do polished concrete floors cost?

 Polished Concrete Worktops & Benchtops Cost

-Polished concrete worktops or benchtops cost $55 to $60 per square foot, which is about the same as granite or marble countertops.
+Polished concrete worktops or benchtops cost $55 to $60 per square foot, about the same as some granite or marble countertops.
 Polishing prices depend on the size, color, level of shine, shape, edge, and design.
 Some worktops may require structural support, which increases costs.

-Commercial spaces cost less at $2 to $8 per square foot since a larger crew and machinery can be onsite for quicker job completion, and there are fewer edges to be done in large open spaces.
+Commercial spaces cost less at $2 to $8 per square foot since a larger crew and machinery are onsite for quicker job completion, and there are fewer edges in large open spaces.

 Polished Concrete Basement Floor Cost